buildasaurs/satellite/README.md

 HTTP GET https://stlt.herokuapp.com/v1/badge/czechboy0/xcodeserversdk/swift-2
 ```
 which returns an SVG image of the badge.

+## `/v1/xcs_deeplink/:HOSTNAME/:BOT_ID/:INTEGRATION_ID`
+Returns 301 redirect to `xcbot://HOSTNAME/botID/BOT_ID/integrationID/INTEGRATION_ID` so that you can link to your Bots from e.g. GitHub, which blocks all non-https URL schemes.

 # details
 The service uses [Redis](http://redis.io) for caching of the status (1 minute) and of the badge image data (1 hour).